What are Online Payment Companies?

 - Online payment companies handle online or internet-based methods of payment.
 They allow the seller to accept payments and the buyer to send payments over the internet.

 - To sell online, a merchant account is needed.
-It is a special bank account wherein funds from online sales are held before they are transferred to a regular bank account.
+This is a special bank account wherein funds from online sales are held before they are transferred to a regular bank account.

 - A payment gateway facilitates the smooth processing of online payments by transferring vital financial information from an online payment portal and the acquiring bank.